danielwertheim/mynatsclient/README.md

 * [Time to construct a bundled NatsClient for C#](http://danielwertheim.se/time-to-construct-a-bundled-natsclient-for-csharp/)

 ## Why a new one when there's an offical project?
 Because I wanted to base mine around `IObservable<>` so that you could use ReactiveExtensions to consume incoming `Ops` from the server.

+And I also wanted to keep as much of the domain language of NATS but not necesarily follow APIs of other NATS client, but instead offer one that fits the .NET domain.

-And I also created this client as a way to learn about NATS itself.
+Finally, I also created this client as a way to learn about NATS itself.

 For the official client, look here: https://github.com/nats-io/csnats